By Tim Lambert

 About 185 BC King Demetrius invaded India.
 About 160 BC one of his successors, King Menander conquered most of northern India.
-However after the death of Menander this empire broke up into separate states and Indian civilisation developed without European influence.
+However after the death of Menander this empire broke up into separate states and Indian civilization developed without European influence.

 India now faced a new invader.
 Nomads from Central Asia conquered Bactria in about 120 BC.
 They then settled down and gave up their nomadic lifestyle.
 They were split into 5 tribes.
 One of the tribes, the Kushanas conquered the others.
 They then turned their attention to Northern India.
 Gradually they conquered more and more territory.
 Successive kings carved out a bigger and bigger empire in Northern India.

-The Kushan Empire reached its peak under King Kanishka (about 78 AD to 114 AD.
+The Kushan Empire reached its peak under King Kanishka (about 78 AD to 114 AD).
 During his reign Northern India was prosperous and did much trade with the Roman Empire.
 Kanishka was also a patron of the arts, which flourished.
 However after his death the empire declined and broke up.
 By the early 3rd century AD India was once again split into small states.

-A history of India
+A timeline of India

 A brief history of Sri Lanka